ryanstraits/ryanstraits.github.io/_posts/2018-04-29-part-1-a-grown-up-body.md

 I'm getting back into it but I've had to adjust expectations.
 There just isn't enough time in the day.
 Kids take up so much of it, and deservedly so.
 It's hard work but I doubt anyone with kids would trade them for anything.
 Even our fitness.

+---

-When I was a younger man, I looked sideways at parents that let themselves go after they had kids.
+When I was a younger man, I often looked sideways at parents that let themselves go after they had kids.
 "Convenient excuse", this all-knowing punk used to think.
 "Just you wait", they'd say back with an all-knowing grin.

 When you break my day down now, the time I spend with my kids overlaps nearly completely with the time I used to spend cycling or working out.
-And I'm OK with that.
+And I've learned to be OK with that.
 It just means I have to work a little harder to find something else to steal time from.
 Usually, it's from television.
 Or from typing up blog posts such as this.

 Really, when I get a chance to work out, I'm also working out for my kids.
-The better shape I'm in today will almost certainly have to translate into a happier and healthier dad tomorrow.
+The better shape I'm in today will almost certainly have to translate into a happier and healthier dad tomorrow, right?
 And eventually, a happier and healthier grandpa for them to take care of somewhere down the line.
 All the more reason to hit the bike and the gym with whatever waning moments I have left in the day.

 It's hard to admit this to teenager-me or 20-year-old-me, but an extra 10-15 pounds just isn't that big of a deal at this stage of the game.
 And you care less about those extra pounds the older you get.
-That's just life.
-There are plenty more important things to worry about.
+It's just life.
+There are plenty of other important things to worry about.

-So that's what I think when I look at parents now.
+So that's what I think when I see other parents now.
 I commiserate.
 I get it.
 This stage of life is rough.
 It's a boxing match with entropy.

 And the body blows only hit harder and come faster the older you get.

 ---

-Next week: Some upside to this whole "aging body" thing.
+Next week: We'll season in a little upside with this whole "your body in your thirties kind of sucks" thing.
+Thanks for reading!

 ---